-Tutorial Fellow in Medieval French and Tutor for Graduates, St Hilda's College
+Tutorial Fellow in Medieval French and Communications Fellow, St Hilda's College

 Associate Professor, Faculty of Medieval & Modern Languages